TheSharks/WildBeastDocs/docs/install_linux.md

 ## Installation

 During installation, some administrative tasks will be performed.
 For those tasks to work (Especially installations), you need to run them in sudo mode.
-We'll let you know when that's necessary, and even if we fail to do so, Linux will probably gladly let you know that `sudo` is required.
+We'll let you know when that's necessary, and even if we fail to do so, Linux will gladly let you know that `sudo` is required.

 As in, it will yell at you for trying to do something administrative without sudo.
 Loud.
 Like really, really loud.